roman-neuhauser/Ansel-wiki/Home.md

 The purpose of these changes is to have a "file" left sidebar in lighttable (import, export, collect) and an "edit" right sidebar (apply styles, developments, tags, etc.), with names that call to action in order to present the workflow steps.

+## Presets

+* In the scene-referred workflow, the base presets have been changed like follow:
+  * in exposure module, the exposure boost has been changed from +0.5 to +0.7 EV,
+  * in filmic module, the contrast is changed to 1, latitude is set to 0.01% (which practically disables it — doesn't matter for v6), and the interpolation spline is set to back to "hard" (fourth order polynomial with C2 connectivity condition).

 ---

 # Total of lines of code removed